hyperspy/hyperspy/doc/dev_guide/writing_extensions.rst

 ^^^^^^^^^^^^^^^^^^^^
 To register a new toolkey:

-1. declare a new toolkey by adding the :py:func:`hyperspy.ui_registry.add_gui_method` HyperSpy decorator to the function you want to assign a widget to.
+1. declare a new toolkey, *e. g.* by adding the :py:func:`hyperspy.ui_registry.add_gui_method` decorator to the function you want to assign a widget to,
 2. register a new toolkey that you have declared in your package by adding it to the ``hyperspy_extension.yaml`` file as in the following example: